bbc/brave/docs/install_centos7.md

 make && sudo make install
 ```

-## Faac

-NOTE: We've removed the need for the `faac` element and replaced it with `avenc_aac`.

-We've not yet shown whether or not this needs an additional installation on CentOS.

 ## SRT

 This is optional, if you wish to use SRT.
 It's definitely not available via yum (don't get confused with SRTP!)